AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_android_uikit.md

 ## Test your app

-To check that your code works, use an online demo to make a video call to your app. to do this:
+To check that your code works, host an Interactive Live Streaming event from your app and connect to it as the audience from a web demo. to do this:

 1. [Generate a temporary token](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All#generate-a-temporary-token) in Agora Console.

-1. In your browser, navigate to https://agora-scalableui-android-test.netlify.app/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.
+2. In your browser, navigate to https://agora-scalableui-android-test.netlify.app/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

-1. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.
+3. In Android Studio, in `/app/java/com.example.<projectname>/MainActivity`, update `appId`, `channelName` and `token` with the values for your temporary token.

-1. Run your app.
+4. Run your app.

-Your App opens in an Android Virtual Machine and connects to the `channelName` you opened in the Web app.
-You now have the golden opportunity of talking to yourself using Video Call in a complete UI created using UIKit.

-## Next steps

-In a test or production environment, use a token server to generate token is recommended to ensure communication security, see [Authenticate Your Users with Tokens](https://docs.agora.io/en/Interactive%20Broadcast/token_server?platform=All%20Platforms) for details.

-## See also

-Agora provides an open source Video Call example project [JoinChannelVideo](https://github.com/AgoraIO/API-Examples/tree/dev/3.6.200/Android/APIExample/app/src/main/java/io/agora/api/example/examples/basic) on GitHub for your reference.
+   The app is now the host of the Interactive Live Streaming event.

+5. In your browser on another machine, navigate to https://agora-scalableui-android-test.netlify.app/ and update _App ID_, _Channel_ and _Token_ with the values for your temporary token, then click *JOIN*.

+   The user in the browser is a member of the audience in the event.